clumpspirit/clumpspirit.com/content/_index.md

 Welcome to my website.

-I'm Edin Dzilic & my interests lie within the realm of the Cloud, Kubernetes, Devops, Linux, and everything between.
+I'm Edin Džilić & my interests lie within the realm of the Cloud, Kubernetes, Devops, Linux, and everything between.

-Additionally, I enjoy constructing productive workflows and taking notes everyday in my Zettelkasten.
+Additionally, I enjoy constructing productive workflows and taking notes everyday in my Zettelkasten, a 'clump' of wisdom.

 You can find some of my stuff on:
 - github: [@clumpspirit](https://github.com/clumpspirit)